season1946/ack-microservices/README.md

-# EKS Cluster Deployment with new VPC
+# Provision a EKS cluster within a new VPC

 This example deploys the following Basic EKS Cluster with VPC

 - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
 - Creates EKS Cluster Control plane with one managed node group
+- Creates IRSA for ACK API gateway, ACK DynamoDB, ACK S3 and deploy their helm charts

 ## How to Deploy